briannaisola/grad/README.md

 Thank you for visiting my GitHub.
 This repository is tailored to graduate admissions, and contains a writing sample, code sample, and poster sample.

+I have also included my general resume in the event that an application does not accept one.

 ## Document Summary
 **HAT-P-23B Transit Analysis**